-The Company assesses at each reporting date whether there is any objective evidence that a financial asset or a group of financial assets is impaired.
-A financial asset or a group of financial assets is considered to be impaired if, and only if, there is objective evidence of impairment as a result of one or more events that have occurred after the initial recognition of the asset (an incurred "loss event") and that loss event has an impact on the estimated future cash flows of the financial asset or the group of financial assets that can be reliably estimated.
+The Company assesses at each reporting date whether there is any objective evidence that a financial asset or a group of financial assets is considered to be impaired if, and only if, there is objective evidence of impairment as a result of one or more events that have occurred after the initial recognition of the asset (an incurred "loss event") and that loss event has an impact on the estimated future cash flows of the financial asset or the group of financial assets that can be reliably estimated.
 See Note 3-D for the accounting policy for the impairment of accounts receivable.